minhqdao/setup-fortran/README.md

 Migrating from `fortran-lang/setup-fortran` to `minhqdao/setup-fortran` requires only a few changes:

-- The compiler names `gcc`, `intel`, `intel-classic`, and `nvidia-hpc` remain supported as compatibility aliases for `gfortran`, `ifx`, `ifort`, and `nvfortran`, respectively.
+- The legacy compiler names `gcc`, `intel`, `intel-classic`, and `nvidia-hpc` remain supported as compatibility aliases.
 Migrating to the canonical names is recommended.
 - `ifx` configurations on macOS were previously redirected to `ifort`.
 This behavior is no longer supported; `ifx` on macOS will fail.
 Remove these configurations from your workflow matrices.
 - For some 2022 `ifx` releases, the release number differed from the compiler version number.
 For example, `2022.1` on Windows installed compiler version `2022.2.0`.
-This action consistently uses compiler version numbers, so `2022.1` is no longer listed as a supported version.
+Compiler versions are used consistently here, so `2022.1` is no longer listed as a supported version.
 Use `2022.2.0` instead.

 ## Development

-Run `npm run all` to format, lint, run unit tests, bundle the code into the `dist` folder, and smoke-test the generated action in one go.
-Commit the contents of the `dist` folder, too, as GitHub Actions run the code straight from there.
+Run `npm run all` to format and lint the source, run unit tests, bundle the action into `dist`, and run the smoke tests.

+Commit changes to `dist` together with the source changes, as GitHub Actions executes the bundled code from this directory.

-## Reporting
+## Reporting Issues

-Please submit an [issue](https://github.com/minhqdao/setup-fortran/issues) if you find a problem or would like features to be added.
+Report bugs and feature requests in the [issue tracker](https://github.com/minhqdao/setup-fortran/issues).

 ## License